mariusneo/solrgit/readme.md

 Simple project used to push the commit data taken from lucene-solr GIT repository and push it towards a solr server.
-This simple project is actually used only to collect training data for an experiment with the Solr JDBC driver used via Apache Zeppelin.
+This simple project is actually used only to collect test data for an experiment with the Solr JDBC driver used via Apache Zeppelin.

 For the purpose of this test the software packages :